kshitija-surange/Meraki-mishmash/README.md

 Helps in visualising the output of tsp solver on map built with node express and uses mapbox to plot maps.
 It plots the output json which contains the step-wise route of all the vehicles.

+*Yowza, we enrolled on 29th march and got our Azure pass on 31st evening, we could not deploy the front end.
+If qualified we will demo the front end visualization and solution deployed of azure :D !*